mrsoftware/vabastegi/README.md

       return
     }

-    // wi will wait for all background tasks to complete. if err := application.Wait(); err != nil {
+    // we will wait for all background tasks to complete. if err := application.Wait(); err != nil {
       application.Logger().Errorf("application is finished: %s", err)